-The West Gippsland RCS is the result of a collaborative process involving Traditional Owners, Government Partner Agencies, Community Groups and Individuals.
-Its development is guided by the Regional Catchment Strategy Guidelines, produced by the Victorian Catchment Management Council.
+The West Gippsland Regional Catchment Strategy is the result of a collaborative process involving Traditional Owners, Government Partner Agencies, Community Groups and Individuals.
+Its development is guided by the Regional Catchment Strategy Guidelines produced by the Victorian Catchment Management Council.

 Governance